inossidabile/protector/README.md

     $ gem install protector

-If you load Protector after the ORM library it will automatically activate itself.
-Otherwise you can do it manually with the following:
+As long as you load Protector after an ORM library it is supposed to activate itself automatically.
+Otherwise you can active the required adapter manually:

 ```ruby
 Protector::Adapters::ActiveRecord.activate!